-Setting company goals can sometimes be quite difficult.
+Structuring company goals can sometimes be quite challenging.
 But tools like this help to make it easier.
-One easy way of setting goals, particularly in the OKR process, is to use SMART goal-setting guidelines.
-They serve as a simple reminder to check some of the necessary boxes.
-For goals to meet SMART criteria, they must be ‘Specific, Measureable, Aligned, Relevant and Time-Bound’ (The ‘A’ can also stand for ‘Attainable’, in some cases, especially in the beginning).
+One method of setting goals, particularly in the OKR process, is to use SMART goal-setting guidelines.
+They serve as a reminder to check the necessary boxes.
+For goals to meet SMART criteria, they must be ‘Specific, Measurable, Aligned, Relevant and Time-Bound’ (The ‘A’ can also stand for ‘Attainable’, in some cases, especially in the beginning).

-While some goals should be within reasonable reach, these are meant to be balanced with aspirational goals, also known as ‘Moonshots’.
-These are intended to be far more ambitious, sometimes getting a company to seriously reconsider its approach to challenges, resulting in greater progress than expected.
+While some goals should be within reasonable reach, these may be balanced with more aspirational goals, also known as ‘Moonshots’.
+These stretch goals are intended to be far more ambitious, sometimes getting a company to seriously reconsider its approach to challenges, resulting in more significant progress than expected.

-This easily-memorized acronym (aka S.M.A.R.T.) has helped managers and employees improve their essential goals, while quickly abandoning those that don’t belong.
-This way, they save more company resources.
-They help align employee goals with the company’s direction and enhance employee engagement in the goal-setting process.
+This easily-memorized acronym (aka S.M.A.R.T.) has helped managers and employees establish their essential goals while abandoning those that don’t belong.
+In this way, they save more company resources.
+They help align employee goals with the company’s strategic direction and enhance employee engagement in the goal-setting process.

-The SMART approach is often used to help set the KRs (Key Results) of OKR goals (Objectives and Key Results) and MOBs (Management based on Objectives).
+The SMART approach is often used to help set the KRs (Key Results) of OKR goals (Objectives and Key Results) and MBOs (Management by Objectives).

-Now, you know what SMART goals are.
-What is the purpose of its particular aims?
+Now, that you know what SMART goals are.
+Let’s break “SMART” down:

 “S” stands for Specific

-Use precise and concrete language to answer ‘What will be accomplished?’ with a clear result in mind before starting down a path of action.
+Use precise and concrete language to answer ‘What will be accomplished?’
+Have a clear result in mind before starting down a path of action.
 Goals need to be specific, especially if they are going to be Key Results.
 Everyone needs to know what the company wants to accomplish, setting clear expectations for quarterly progress.
-As the quarter proceeds, staff are continually aware of where they are against their goals and can make big adjustments to their approach, if necessary.
+As the quarter proceeds, staff are continually aware of where they are against their goals and can make course corrections, if necessary.

 A SMART goal, then, would not just be to ‘grow your business’.

-This verbiage used here is too vague; and it fails to properly define the result – in this instance, it should define what needs to grow in particular.
-In this case, it is ‘revenue.’
-So, the goal might come to look like the following:
+The verbiage used here is too vague; and it fails to properly define the result, it should define what needs to grow in particular.
+In this case, it’s ‘revenue.’
+So, the goal might look like the following:

 ‘Increase Revenue Growth’ makes it quite clear what is being measured.
 It also gives a clear definition of success.
-Once this larger company goal is defined, managers can go about setting their other goals in alignment with it to ensure that their teams and departments are working productively towards something that is mutually agreed upon, rather than being mired with aimless tasks as is all too often the case.
+Once this larger company goal is defined, managers can go about setting their goals in alignment.
+This ensures that their teams and departments are working productively towards something that is mutually agreed upon, rather than being mired with aimless tasks as is all too often the case.